-The AD7172-2 has a fully differential reference input applied through the REF+ and REF- pins.
+The AD7175-2 has a fully differential reference input applied through the REF+ and REF- pins.
 Standard low noise, low drift voltage references, such as the ADR445, ADR444, and ADR441, are recommended for use.
-Apply the external reference to the AD7172-2 reference pins as shown in Figure 55.
+Apply the external reference to the AD7175-2 reference pins as shown in Figure 55.
 Decouple the output of any external reference to AVSS.
 As shown in Figure 55, the ADR445 output is decoupled with a 0.1 $\mu F$ capacitor at the output for stability purposes.

-The output is then connected to a 4.7 $\mu F$ capacitor, which acts as a reservoir for any dynamic charge required by the ADC, and followed by a 0.1 $\mu F$ decoupling capacitor at the REF+ input.
+The output is then connected to a 4.7 μF capacitor, which acts as a reservoir for any dynamic charge required by the ADC, and followed by a 0.1 $\mu F$ decoupling capacitor at the REF+ input.
 This capacitor is placed as close as possible to the REF+ and REF- pins.
 The REF- pin is connected directly to the AVSS potential.
-On power-up of the AD7172-2, the internal reference is disabled by default.
-The external reference is used by default instead of the internal reference.
-When an external reference is used instead of the internal reference to supply the AD7172-2, attention must be paid to the output of the REFOUT pin.
-If the internal reference is not being used elsewhere in the application, ensure that the REFOUT pin is not hardwired to AVSS because this draws a large current on power-up.
-The internal reference is controlled by the REF\EN bit (Bit 15) in the ADC mode register, which is shown in Table 19.
+On power-up of the AD7175-2, the internal reference is enabled by default and is output on the REFOUT pin.
+When an external reference is used instead of the internal reference to supply the AD7175-2, attention must be paid to the output of the REFOUT pin.
+If the internal reference is not being used elsewhere in the application, ensure that the REFOUT pin is not hardwired to AVSS because this draws a large current on powerup.
+On power-up, if the internal reference is not being used, write to the ADC mode register, disabling the internal reference.
+This is controlled by the REF\EN bit (Bit 15) in the ADC mode register, which is shown in Table 18.